 For further information on the Young Ambassadors for Inclusion and professional learning resourses select here

 Improving inclusive education to support all learners , including those with dyslexia.

 Through the Making Sense Programme schools and local authorities identified eight key areas which they feel are essential to sustainable improvement across the school community.
-Critical to successfully taking forward improvements in all areas is a requirement to focus on supporting the school community develop and understanding of autism and what inclusive practice means, the impact it can have on experiences and outcomes and attainment of all learners.
+Critical to successfully taking forward improvements in all areas is a requirement to focus on supporting the school community to develop an understanding of dyslexia and what inclusive practice means, the impact it can have on experiences and outcomes and the attainment of all learners.